 When do I pronounce the letter C as a SOFT C?

-Examples of words with SOFT C
+Examples of Spanish words with the letter C (SOFT)

 ce: cena, cesta, cocer, hacemos.